The purpose of an estimator is what it does: Misspecification, estimands, and over-identification: Abstract

 \section{Abstract}

-In over-identified models, misspecification---the norm rather than ex-\\ception---fundamentally changes what estimators estimate.
+In over-identified models, misspecification---the norm rather than exception---funda-\\mentally changes what estimators estimate.
 Different estimators imply different estimands rather than different efficiency for the same target.
 A review of recent applications of generalized method of moments in the \emph{American Economic Review} suggests widespread acceptance of this fact: There is little formal specification testing and widespread use of estimators that would be inefficient were the model correct, including the use of ``hand-selected'' moments and weighting matrices.
 Motivated by these observations, we review and synthesize recent results on estimation under model misspecification, providing guidelines for transparent and robust empirical research.
 We also provide a new theoretical result, showing that Hansen's J-statistic measures, asymptotically, the range of estimates achievable at a given standard error.
-Given the widespread use of inefficient estimators and the resulting researcher degrees of freedom, we thus particularly recommend the broader reporting of J-statistics.
+Given the widespread use of inefficient estimators and the resulting researcher degrees of freedom, we thus particularly recommend the broader reporting of J-statistics.\\ Keywords: Misspecification, Pseudo-true values, J-statistics